 An ozone generator exists for the sole purpose of creating ozone.
 They are now used for commercial purposes in controlled environments.

 An example is smoke removal.
-If smoke is embedded into fabric, ozone can be effective in neutralizing this.
+If smoke is embedded into fabric, a ozone can be effective in neutralizing this.
 It's just not safe to inhale.
-You do not want to be around when an ozone generator is operating.
+You do not want to be around when an ozone air purifier is operating.

-While you may think this sounds awesome there is a problem.
-And that is ozone is bad for your lungs.
+While you may think this sounds great, there is a problem: ozone is bad for your lungs.

 Since it is now illegal to sell air purifiers that produce excess levels of ozone to residents of California many of the brands at that time now position themselves as commercial air purifiers.